How Can I Make My Child’s Christmas Magical?

 - Zoo or learning place memberships

-- Lessons to something they’re interested in (horseback riding etc)
+- Lessons to something they’re interested in (an online art class etc)

 - Subscription boxes (to do things together)